 Some of these are free and others have some paid tier subscriptions too.
 Lastly, these are in no particular order.

-Morningstar is one of the best known portfolio trackers for stocks.
-It’s used by journalists in widely read newspapers as a source of information on the stock market.
+Morningstar is one of the best-known portfolio trackers for stocks and funds.
+Its ratings are used by other websites and journalists in widely read newspapers as a source of information on the stock market.
 The company offers investment research services and holds more than $220 billion in assets.

 You can easily search any stock on the website and Morningstar will come up with all the information and articles on the company.
+You can look at charts by a single day and quickly identify the day’s high price and lows to help you make your investment decisions.
 And you can add several stocks to your account and track the commentary and performance over time.